MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/change-address-contact-and-more.md

 2. On the **Organization profile** tab, select **Organization information**.

-3. Update your organization's information and select **Save changes**.
+3. Update your organization's information, then select **Save changes**.

     An explanation of each field is provided below.